Have you connected Paul's words to the Thessalonians with John's teaching in Revelation concerning the First Resurrection of the dead?

 Secondly, in Revelation 20:4b, John saw the souls (not the bodies), specifically, of those who had been beheaded because of their testimony for Jesus—presumably, during the great tribulation period, since they also will not have worshiped the beast, nor will they have taken his mark.
 Most of the believers throughout the ages have not had the choice of whether or not to worship the beast and take his mark; only believers near the end of the age will have this choice.
 And, certainly, the vast majority of believers throughout the ages, who have died and who will be resurrected unto eternal life, have not been beheaded.

 The souls in Revelation 20:4b (who probably are many of the same ones shown back in Revelation 6:9-11) will have been separated from their mortal bodies by being beheaded; thus, their resurrection in 20:4b will be into their glorified bodies.
 This will take place after Jesus' second advent to earth; and they will be meeting Jesus on the ground, not in the air, when they are resurrected.
-Jesus may choose to resurrect these martyrs after He returns to showcase them, to everyone else, as a very special group of believers who were willing to lose their heads and lives rather than to renounce their faith and testimony for Him.
+Jesus may choose to resurrect these martyrs, following His return to earth, to showcase them to everyone else as a very special group of believers, who were willing to lose their heads and lives rather than to renounce their faith and testimony for Him.

 Collectively, all true believers resurrected and/or raptured before and after Jesus' second advent will be part of the first resurrection (Revelation 20:5b,6a).
 There will be multiple resurrection events; and, altogether, they will be considered to be the "first resurrection," meaning a resurrection unto eternal life that will not end in another death—unlike the resurrection of Lazarus in John 11:43,44 and of Eutychus in Acts 20:9,10, since eventually these men died again.